paradigmxyz/reth/etc/README.md

 #### Adding a new metric to Grafana

-To set up a new metric Reth and its Grafana dashboard:
+To set up a new metric in Reth and its Grafana dashboard:

 1. Add the metric to the codebase following the [metrics section](../docs/design/metrics.md#creating-metrics) documentation.